R-37 (missile): History

+In 2018, the R-37M had finished its operational validation tests.
 Zvezda TV reports have recorded the Su-35 carrying the R-37, apparently as part of an air combat loadout.
-In this configuration, the craft carries two R-73s in the central wing pylon, two R-77s slung underneath the engine nacelles, and two R-37s on the hardpoints between the engines, with an option to carry a few more missiles, such as a Kh-31 anti-radar missile.
+In this configuration, the craft carries two R-73s in the central wing pylon, two R-77s slung underneath the engine nacelles, and two R-37s on the hardpoints between the engines, with an option to carry a few more missiles, such as a Kh-31 anti-radiation missile.

+The US Defense Intelligence Agency revealed in a 2025 report that Russia is fielding a nuclear-armed air-to-air missile.
+While the report does not mention any specific missile, analysts believe that it refers to a nuclear-capable variant of the R-37M missile.

 Operational history

 The R-37M has, since October 2022, been the main threat against the Ukrainian Air Force.
-The Ukrainian Air Force lacks fire and forget missiles.
-They relied on the R-27 missiles, both the R-27ER and R-27ET, the R-27ET's range is 60 miles.
+During the 2022 Russian invasion of Ukraine, MiG-31 aircraft have reportedly shot down several Ukrainian aircraft, mainly by using the long range R-37.
+By remaining at high speed and high altitude, MiG-31s have been able to operate virtually unopposed due to Ukrainian fighters lacking range, speed, or altitude necessary to engage the MiG-31.
+The Ukrainian Air Force lacked fire and forget missiles until the introduction of the AMRAAM and MICA.
+They relied on the R-27 missiles, both the R-27R and R-27ER.
 The Ukrainian pilot must illuminate the Russian aircraft with their radar to guide the missile to the target.
 Russian pilots firing active radar, fire and forget, R-77 give the Russian pilots the ability to launch their missiles and then take evasive action.
 Ukrainian pilots were forced to "exploit ground clutter and terrain-masking to get close enough to fire before being engaged".

-A report by the Royal United Services Institute states that in October some six R-37Ms were being fired at the Ukrainian Air Force a day.
+A report by the Royal United Services Institute (RUSI) states that in October some six R-37Ms were being fired at the Ukrainian Air Force a day.
 The Su-35S is also used as a carrier for the R-37M.
-Four MiG-31 were also deployed to Crimea.
+Four MiG-31 were also deployed to Crimea at the Belbek Air Base in mid 2022.

 In August 2022, Russian forces maintained a Combat Air Patrol of either a pair of Su-35S or MiG-31s on station to shoot down Ukrainian aircraft.
-Since Ukrainian forces launched a counteroffensive in August they have lost "four MiG-29s, six Su-25s, a Su-24, and one Su-27".
-The Royal United Services Institute has credited most of the kills to the R-37M writing: “The VKS has been firing up to six R-37Ms per day during October.
-The extremely high speed of the weapon, coupled with very long effective range and a seeker designed for engaging low-altitude targets, makes it particularly difficult to evade.”
+The RUSI stated: "The VKS has been firing up to six R-37Ms per day during October.
+The extremely high speed of the weapon, coupled with very long effective range and a seeker designed for engaging low-altitude targets, makes it particularly difficult to evade."

-On 13 February 2023, Ukraine obtained wreckage of a spent R-37M.
-This has been handed over to UK intelligence for analysis.
+In February 2023, Ukraine obtained wreckage of a R-37M which would be of interest to Ukraine and Western countries.

-According to a Russian source, the missile is carried by the Su-35S, the Su-57 fighters and the Mig-31BM interceptors.
+According to a Russian source, the missile is carried by the Su-35S and Su-57 fighters, and the MiG-31BM interceptor.